 Graphics state Operation codes

 D01 D02 D03

 Coordinate format Yes Yes Yes

 Unit Yes Yes Yes

 Current point Yes (interpolation start point) No No

 Yes/No refers to the explicit use of the complete current point.
-If an X and/or Y coordinate is omitted in the operation code the corresponding value from the current point is always taken; this is called modal coordinates.
+If an X and/o coordinate is omitted in the operation code the corresponding value from th current point is always taken; this is called modal coordinates. rent point.
+If an X and/or Y esponding value from the nodal coordinates.

-Current aperture Yes in a region statement.
-No outside a region statement No Yes
+Current aperture Yes outside a region statement.
+No Yes

+No inside a region statement

 Interpolation mode Yes No No

 Polarity Yes No Yes

 Mirroring Yes No Yes

 Rotation Yes No Yes

 Scaling Yes No Yes